BRIGHT IDEA

 Deaf Health Care and Biomedical Hub (Deaf Hub) has substantial influence and focus on those in health care and biomedical science careers as a team where understanding, kindness, compassion, inclusion, and empathy are the norm, achieving collaborative work towards dismantling negativity and -isms.

-Message from the Director of Representation in Health Care and Biomedical Sciences.
+Message from the Coordinator of BRIGHT IDEA program.
 Watch the video

 Raised in a family with healthcare professionals, Yasmine Lee fell in love with science that led her to study biomedical sciences with a minor in exercise science.